The-OASIS-Project/stat/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 By contributing to this project, you agree to license your contributions under the GPLv3 (or any later version) or any future licenses chosen by the project author(s).
 Contributions include any modifications, enhancements, or additions to the project.
 These contributions become part of the project and are adopted by the project author(s).

-## Contributing

-Contributions to STAT and the broader OASIS project are welcome!
-Please follow the established code style and include appropriate tests for new functionality.

-### Development Standards

-- **Code Style**: 3-space indentation, descriptive variable names
-- **Documentation**: Doxygen comments for all public functions
-- **Error Handling**: Comprehensive error checking and meaningful messages
-- **Integration**: Consider impact on other OASIS modules

-### Submitting Changes

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes following the coding standards
-4. Add tests for new functionality
-5. Update documentation as needed
-6. Submit a pull request with detailed description

 ## Support